ietf-wg-scone/trone/draft-thoji-scone-trone-protocol.md

 that it will adhere to them; in some cases, the endpoint cannot.
 For example, a flow may initially be used to serve video chunks, with the client selecting appropriate chunks based on bitrate signals, but later switch to a bulk download for which bitrate adaptation is not applicable.
-In other cases, the flow may be a tunnel carrying multiple connections, some of which may not be capable of handling SCONE signals.
+Composite flows from multiple applications, such as tunneled flows, might only have a subset of the involved applications that are capable of handling SCONE signals.
 Therefore, when a network element detects a flow using more bandwidth than advertised via SCONE, it SHOULD fall back to rate limiting based on congestion control signals, as if the flow were not using SCONE at all.